C2SM-RCM/emiproc/joss/paper.md

 ![CO2 emissions of the year 2015 from the TNOGHGco2_v6 inventory produced by TNO \label{fig:tno}.](raster_total_CO2.png){ width=100% }

 Inventories are created in multiple different formats and resolutions, which makes it difficult to compare and use them in atmospheric transport models.
-`emiproc` is a Python package that provides tools for processing emission inventories, harmonizing datasets, and preparing such data as inputs for atmospheric transport models.
-The package provides functions for performing various operations on inventory data, such as remapping to different model grids, aggregating emissions by sector or pollutant, or scaling emissions based on future scenarios.

-`emiproc` is designed to be flexible and extendable, allowing users to easily add custom functionality, to read new inventories or export data to other formats.

-# Statement of need

-Emission inventory data can be represented in various formats and resolutions.
 For example, TNO (Dutch Organization for Applied Scientific Research) provides inventories which contains both, area emissions on a regular grid and point sources at their exact locations.
-Other inventories, such as one from the city of Zurich, are provided as vector data with various shapes depending on the category of the source.
+Other inventories, such as one from the city of Zurich, are provided as vector data with various shapes (points, lines, polygons) depending on the category of the source.
-For example:

-* Traffic emissions are represented as lines
-* Building/industrial emissions are represented as point sources
-* Private boats on the lake are represented as polygons

 Atmospheric models require emission inventories to be in a specific file format.
 The atmospheric chemistry transport model ICON-ART [@icon_art_2.1], for example, requires emissions on a semi-structured triangular grid.
 As input for OEM it also requires temporal profiles to scale the emissions with hourly, daily and monthly variability.

-As an other example, the Graz Lagrangian dispersion model (GRAL) can make direct use of emissions represented in vector format as line, point or rectangular sources.
-GRAL needs additional detailed information such as the height, the temperature or the gas exit velocity of a point source.
+# Statement of need

+`emiproc` is a Python package that provides tools for processing emission inventories, harmonizing datasets, and preparing such data as inputs for atmospheric transport models.
+`emiproc` is designed to be flexible and extendable, allowing users to easily add custom functionality, to read new inventories or export data to other formats.

 When modellers design their simulations, they are often interested in modifying the inventories.
 For example, they could do the following: scale the emissions based on future scenarios, aggregate emissions by sector or pollutant to simplify their simulations or combine multiple inventories to represent different sources such as anthropogenic and natural emissions.
 `emiproc` provides this functionality and has already been successfully applied for different use cases: